1120-IC-DISC Schedule K

 What Is Schedule K on Form 1120-IC-DISC?

-• Name and address
+• Legal Name and Address

 • Taxpayer Identification Number (TIN)

-How to Complete Schedule K (Step-by-Step Guide)
+How to Complete Schedule K: Step-by-Step Guide for 2026

-Step 1: List Each Shareholder Separately
+Step 1: List Each Shareholder Individually

-• Name and Address
+• Full Legal Name and Address

 Step 2: Report Distributions by Type

-• These amounts are generally sourced from Schedule J, Line 6 (previously taxed income) or Line 7 (other earnings).
+• a) Actual Distributions: Record any physical payments of cash or property made during the tax year.
+These are typically sourced from Schedule J, Line 6 (previously taxed income) or Line 7 (other earnings).

 Step 3: Reconcile Totals Across Schedules

-• Schedule J – confirms total distributions and retained earnings.
+• Schedule J: Confirms total distributions and retained earnings.

-Step 4: Check for Completeness and Consistency
+Step 4: Verify Completeness and Consistency

-• All shareholders are listed
+• All shareholders are accounted for.

-• Ownership percentages total 100%
+• Ownership percentages sum to exactly 100%.

-Step 5: Deliver Schedule K Information to Shareholders
+Step 5: Deliver Information to Shareholders

 Types of Distributions Reported on Schedule K